simongravelle/publication-data/README.md

 Here, both NMR experiments and molecular dynamics simulations were conducted.
 And although both methods can be used to compare the same quantities, the so-called NMR relaxation time, or *T<sub>1</sub>*.

+In the case of the experiments, we used macroscopic salt crusts, which are porous medium made of salt and containing water.
+The system is exposed to a large magnetic field, and the typical time the spins of the atoms, here the hydrogen atoms of the water molecules, need to align with the imposed magnetic field is measured.
+This characteristic time is called *T<sub>1</sub>*, and is typically of the order of a few seconds for liquid water at ambient temperature.
+The reason why *T<sub>1</sub>* is of interest here, is that it depends on the molecular motions of the water molecules within the salt crust, so measuring *T<sub>1</sub>* is a direct way of probing the rotational and translation motion of the molecules inside the pores.

 ![alt text](figures/MDvsExperiments.png)

+For the molecular dynamics simulations, however, *T<sub>1</sub>* canno't be measured the same way since atoms are modelled as a simple point with a partial charge, but no spin.
+So instead of measuring *T<sub>1</sub>* directly, the opposite route is followed: the molecular motion is probed, and *T<sub>1</sub>* is calculated.
+Technically, one has to measure the distance and orientation between all the hydrogen atoms over time, inject those quantities in a correlation function, and then calculate its spectrum using Fourier transform.
+The complete path and formula is described in the [article](https://doi.org/10.1021/acs.langmuir.3c00036), and the Python code we used for the calculation was made available on Github, see [NMRforMD](https://github.com/simongravelle/nmrformd).